mirceaulinic/mirceaulinic.github.io/_posts/2017-12-19-salt-pure-python.md

 option](https://docs.saltstack.com/en/latest/ref/configuration/master.html#ext-pillar-first)).
 There isn't a general recommendation: each particular case must be analysed individually.
-Writing an extension module in your own environment for the External Pillar subsystem is [very easy](https://docs.saltstack.com/en/latest/ref/configuration/master.html#ext-pillar-first).
+Writing an extension module in your own environment for the External Pillar subsystem is also [very easy](https://docs.saltstack.com/en/latest/ref/configuration/master.html#ext-pillar-first).

 ## Python SLS Formulas